 TGbe editor: please revise the head of the subclause title and the first paragraph as follows:

-35.7.4.1 General
+35.7.4.1 TXOP rules for r-TWT SPs

-A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start of any restricted TWT service periods if the TXOP is obtained outside of a restricted TWT service period.
+An r-TWT scheduled STA (#4157) A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure (#6950) the TXOP ends before the start time of a restricted TWT service period. the TXOP ends before the start of any restricted TWT service periods if the TXOP is obtained outside of a restricted TWT service period.

 TGbe editor: please revise the first paragraph as follows: